A couple of weeks ago I was lucky enough to go to the D&AD festival at the Old Truman Brewery in London.

 It was awesome – full of the best professionals in creativity and showcasing new talent in a series of exhibitions and fringes.

-I went to a number of really great talks, but one really stood out to me, and that was called ‘Beat The Bullshit: finding creative clarity’ by Kate van der Borgh & Matt Baxter (from the well known creative studio Baxter & Bailey).
+I went to a number of really great talks at D&AD, but one really stood out to me, and that was called ‘Beat The Bullshit: finding creative clarity’ by Kate van der Borgh & Matt Baxter (from the well known creative studio Baxter & Bailey).

 I almost found that once I’d been to this talk, none of the others quite lived up to it – it was a mixture of super interesting content & really engaging delivery that made it so great.
 Kate and Matt were both obviously experts in their industry and really knew how to talk to a crowd while keeping them interested.
 They also made the talk really practical; making sure they summarised each section of the talk with a ‘practical tip’.